DataBooster/PyWebApi/README.rst

     1. A library package **pywebapi** (https://pypi.org/project/pywebapi) for making PyWebApi Server.

-    2. A sample server **PyWebApi for IIS** (https://github.com/DataBooster/PyWebApi/tree/master/Sample/PyWebApi.IIS).
+    2. A sample `PyWebApi Server (for IIS) <https://github.com/DataBooster/PyWebApi/tree/master/Sample/PyWebApi.IIS>`_.
 It can be easily customized to your own PyWebApi Server.

     3. Some sample user-apps/user-modules: